PaddlePaddle/PaddleSlim/docs/en/quick_start/pruning_tutorial_en.md

 ### 4.1 Define dataset

 To make you easily run this demo, it will training on MNIST dataset.
-The package `paddle.dataset.mnist` of Paddle dfine the downloading and reading of MNIST dataset.
+The package `paddle.dataset.mnist` of Paddle defines the downloading and reading of MNIST dataset.
 Define training data reader and test data reader as below：

 ```